What is PIRLS?

 – and a school questionnaire for headteachers.

 Pearson and the OUCEA have been appointed as the PIRLS 2021 National Study Centre for England by the Department for Education.
 Pearson will primarily be responsible for school recruitment and the administration, processing and scoring of the PIRLS assessment in England.
 The OUCEA, which is based at the Department of Education, University of Oxford, will primarily be responsible for the reporting and dissemination of the PIRLS 2021 findings in England.

 PIRLS 2021 timeline:

-February to April 2020, pupils in England will take part in the field trial.
+Please note that dates of the main study and subsequent activities have been adjusted.
+February to April 2020, pupils in England took part in the field trial.